 Are campus jobs available?

-Students can apply for on campus work study (https://www.cincinnatistate.edu/academics/financial-aid/financial-aid-types/work-study) to help offset the cost of their education.
+Students can apply for on-campus work study to help offset the cost of their education.
 Depending on their level of financial need, students may qualify for the Federal Work-Study Program.

 What services are available for students?

-Cincinnati State provides many services (https://www.cincinnatistate.edu/students/student-support) to assist students in achieving success, from the first semester until graduation.
-From academic support to career coaching, and technical support, we provide a variety of tools for students to succeed.
+Cincinnati State provides many services to assist students in achieving success, from the first semester until graduation and beyond!
+From academic support to career coaching, technical support to counseling, our goal is to break down any barriers keeping our students from succeeding!

 What are the campus locations and parking options?

 Where can I locate the calendar and important dates?

 Our academic calendar and important dates chart covers deadlines for dropping classes, adding classes, tuition due dates, and our holiday/break schedules.

 How can I pay my student’s tuition bill?